SuryaTeja2121/Mini-Projects/Elements of Computing Systems/src ( JACK Files )/README.md

-## Do not forget to convert all the jack files to VM files , before loading them on to the VMEmulator.
+## Do not forget to convert all the Jack files to VM files , before loading them on to the VMEmulator.